 - (D) Instruction.
 A bargaining unit member who agrees to serve as an instructor, shall be compensated at one-and-one-half (1 1/2) times their regular rate of pay for all hours spent as an instructor outside of their normally scheduled working hours. - (E) Field Training Officer (FTO) Incentives.
-Employees assigned to perform the duties of a FTO will be paid an additional five percent (5%) of incentive pay to their base monthly salary per month; at no time shall the employees' designation result in less than \$100.
-(This section is not applicable to volunteers or Reserves who are not at Level I status) - (F) Detective.
+Employees assigned to perform the duties of a FTO will be paid an additional five percent (5%) of incentive pay to their base monthly salary per month; for each month or part thereof in which they are so assigned.(This section is not applicable to volunteers or Reserves who are not at Level I status) - (F) Detective.
 Employees assigned by the Sheriff to the position of Detective shall receive an additional 5% of incentive pay to their base monthly salary per month.